-Qatar Limits Alcohol Sale to Select Few at 2022 Soccer World Cup
+Qatar Limits Alcohol Sale to Elites at 2022 Soccer World Cup

-The sale of alcohol at soccer’s 2022 World Cup in Qatar is going to be limited to those who purchase premium hospitality packages, organizers said Monday, confirming the sport’s strict adherance to government guidelines that make it a crime to be intoxicated in public.
+The sale of alcohol at soccer’s 2022 World Cup in Qatar is going to be limited to those elites who purchase premium hospitality packages, organizers said Monday, confirming the sport’s strict adherance to government guidelines that make it a crime to be intoxicated in public.

 The Muslim nation’s strict rules around alcohol consumption have dogged the Qatari organisers since the conservative Islamic emirate won the right to host the tournament back in 2010.